 - Preheat the oven to 425F.
 Spray the bottom of a small baking sheet with avocado oil.
 Spread the zucchini out onto the sheet and give it a quick spray with oil.
-Add a pinch of salt and black pepper and toss to coat.
+Add 1/4 teaspoon salt and 1/8 teaspoon black pepper and toss to coat.
 Roast until softened and starting to brown in spots, about 12 minutes.
 Cool.

-- Meanwhile, whisk together the vinegar, olive oil, honey, and a pinch of salt and black pepper in a large bowl.
+- Meanwhile, whisk together the vinegar, olive oil, honey, 1/4 teaspoon salt, and 1/8 teaspoon black pepper in a large bowl.
 Add the kale and toss well to coat.
 Let it sit for 10 minutes.

-- Whisk together all ingredients for the creamy dressing and refrigerate until serving.
+- Whisk together all ingredients for the dressing and refrigerate until serving.